Ashu-NT/project_manager_Lite/docs/pm_modernization/qml_redesign/project_management_qml_target_ui_ux_design.md

 onto the calendar capacity authority from §45 — still not started, per both this and the prior pass's explicit instruction.
 R5 Workload
 Management: not started.

+## 47. R4.3 — Task Detail Time UX Redesign

+Old: `Time → Assignment / Capture / Ledger`.
+New:
+`Time → Overview / Log Time / Time Entries`.
+"Assignment" was removed as a Time tab specifically because it duplicated Task Detail → Assignment's own name while actually being a time-summary/breakdown view, not assignment management — the two sections now have a clean real-world split: Assignment answers who is planned, at what allocation and capacity; Time answers how that plan is actually being consumed.

+**Ownership boundaries** (unchanged from §43/§44, reaffirmed here): Time owns actual recorded work only.
+It does not own resource/capacity planning (Assignment's job), project-resource envelope planning (Project Resources' job), or period submission/approval/locking (Timesheets' job).
+The Overview tab's resource rows are informational only — no Edit Allocation/Edit Planned Work/Reassign/Remove live there; a click on a row (see below) navigates to Assignment instead.

+**A structural gap closed, not just a naming change**: the old Time tab was built entirely on `TimesheetsDesktopApi.build_assignment_snapshot`, which is inherently *period*-scoped and *single-assignment*-scoped — it could never answer "how much has been logged for this task, across every resource, all-time," which is exactly what Overview's target design requires.
+Two new backend read paths were added (reusing existing authoritative fields, not new business logic):
+- `TaskService.get_task_time_summary(task_id) -> TaskTimeSummaryFact`
+  (`application/tasks/commands/assignment.py`) — sums `allocated_planned_
+  hours`/`hours_logged` across every `TaskAssignment` on the task, and reuses the *existing* `project_resource_envelope_policy.burn_status`/ `planned_burn_percent` authority (previously ProjectResource-scoped only) for the WITHIN_PLAN/NEAR_PLAN/OVERRUN classification — one vocabulary for "actual vs. plan," not a second one invented for Time.
+  Remaining/overrun are `max(planned - actual, 0)` /
+  `max(actual - planned, 0)`, computed once in the application layer, never in QML.
+- `TaskService.list_time_entries_for_task_page(task_id, ...) ->
+  TaskTimeEntriesPage` (`application/tasks/commands/time_entries.py`) —
+  task-scoped (every assignment on the task) and all-time (not period-bound) entries, filterable by resource, paginated.
+Built on a new batched repository primitive, `TimeEntryRepository.list_by_work_ allocations()` (real `WHERE work_allocation_id IN (...)`, added to both the platform contract and `SqlAlchemyTimeEntryRepository`), plus a new platform-level `TimesheetQueryMixin.list_time_entries_for_work_ allocations()`.
+Filtering/sorting/pagination happen in the application layer over that one bounded, accurate fetch — deliberately NOT a dedicated SQL-pushdown reader (unlike the Timesheets Review Queue's `SqlAlchemyTimesheetReviewReader`), since one task's own logged time realistically stays small; migrating to a dedicated reader if that ever stops holding is noted as the natural follow-up, not silently assumed away. `total`/`page`/`page_size` are always the true, authoritative values — never an arbitrary hidden cap.

+New desktop DTOs: `TaskTimeSummaryDesktopDto`/`TaskResourceTimeBreakdownDesktopDto`/ `TaskTimeEntriesPageDesktopDto`/`TaskTimeEntryDesktopDto`
+(`api/desktop/tasks/models/time_summary.py`), exposed via two new Tasks desktop API methods, `get_task_time_summary()` and `list_task_time_entries()`.

+**Always-visible summary strip**: `AppWidgets.KpiStrip` (existing shared primitive, not a new one) renders Planned Work / Actual Logged / Remaining-or-Overrun / Status above the tab bar, visible regardless of which tab is active — no need to open Overview just to see the core numbers.
+Overrun and near/over-plan status get semantic color via the already-established `colorHint` convention.

+**Overview tab**: a genuine execution summary, not the old Assignment tab renamed — Resource / Planned / Actual / Remaining-or-Overrun rows plus a TOTAL row, explicitly scoped to planned-vs-actual (no allocation %, available capacity, or capacity commitment figures, which stay in Assignment).
+Each row is fully clickable (hover-highlighted, pointing-hand cursor, trailing "›" affordance) and navigates to Task Detail → Assignment via `SectionDetailPage.scrollToSection()` — deliberately not a per-row
+button: an earlier iteration placed a `SecondaryButton` in a `Layout.
+preferredWidth: 90` cell while the numeric columns used `Layout.
+preferredWidth: 1`/`2` alongside `Layout.fillWidth: true`; QtQuick Layouts does not treat those as flex-ratio weights, so the "Remaining / Overrun" text (e.g. "20.0 h over") could grow into the button's reserved cell and visually collide with it.
+Fixed by removing the per-row button entirely (whole-row click instead) and switching every column to fixed pixel `Layout.preferredWidth` values (90/90/140) with no competing `fillWidth` except on the Resource name column, which is the only one meant to absorb extra space.

+**Log Time tab** (renamed from Capture): the assignment selector is now entirely local to this component (`TaskTimeEntryEditor.qml`'s own `_selectedAssignmentId`), fully decoupled from Task Detail → Assignment's own selection state — selecting a row in Assignment no longer triggers a Time reload, and Log Time's default-assignment logic (§14: exactly one valid assignment → preselect it; more than one → require explicit choice) never guesses employee identity.
+Selecting an assignment shows its Planned/Logged/Remaining-or-Overrun context, read from the same `taskTimeSummary.resourceBreakdown` the Overview tab already has — no second backend call.
+Fields: Assignment, Date (shared `DateField`), Hours, Description (renamed from "Labor Note" — implementation-flavored terminology).
+Logging beyond planned hours is never blocked or capped client-side; it saves and shows as an overrun, matching §16's explicit "actual work is historical truth" requirement.

+**Time Entries tab** (renamed from Ledger): server-side paginated via `AppWidgets.TablePaginationBar` (existing shared primitive) bound to the authoritative `total`/`page`/`pageSize` from the backend, plus a resource filter dropdown built from the task's own resource breakdown.
+Columns:
+Date, Resource, Hours, Description — no fabricated "Approved" status, since `TimeEntry` itself carries no such field.
+Selecting a row switches to Log Time in edit mode (pre-filled, with a "Recorded by" line and a "Cancel" button that deselects without deleting anything — an earlier draft of this component's Cancel button accidentally called `deleteRequested("")`, caught before being wired up, replaced with a dedicated `cancelEditRequested()` signal).

+**Timesheets boundary**: unchanged and reverified — no Submit/Approve/ Reject/Lock/Unlock control exists anywhere in Task Detail → Time; the only cross-link is "Open in Timesheets" in the toolbar. `PMTimeController`'s docstring and the existing code comments in `pm_time_controller.py`/ `task_time_selection_actions.py` restate this boundary explicitly.

+**Task switching / stale state**: `reset_task_lazy_sections()` and `select_project()` now immediately clear `taskTimeSummary`/ `taskTimeEntriesPage`/`selectedTimeEntry` on the Time controller (not just reset the lazy-load guard) — needed because, unlike Assignment/Dependencies/ Skills, the Time tab can remain the *active* tab across a task switch, so without an immediate clear the previous task's KPI strip and table would stay visible until the lazy reloader re-fires.

+**Lazy loading**: unchanged pattern from §43 — `TasksTimeEntriesSection.qml`
+still loads inside a `LazySectionLoader`, and `load_selected_task_time()` still only fetches when the Time tab is (or becomes) active.

+**Test evidence**: new backend file `test_task_detail_time_redesign_backend.py` (6 tests: multi-resource aggregation, overrun semantics, the exact §9 task-scope-isolation scenario — same resource on two tasks, each task's figures must reflect only its own hours — pagination correctness across page boundaries, resource filtering, and graceful blank-task-id handling).
+New QML contract file rewrite, `test_qml_tasks_time_entries_section_contract.py` (8 tests: old tab labels/signals/properties proven absent, new ones proven present, Description-not-Labor-Note, no client-side overrun capping, detail-panel forwarding, offscreen meta-object introspection).
+New offscreen smoke test `test_qml_tasks_time_section_smoke.py` (3 tests: empty/no- assignments state, populated state with a two-resource breakdown, overrun state).
+Six pre-existing test files that referenced the old period-scoped controller surface (`test_qml_pm_presenters_tasks_actions.py`, `test_qml_project_management_presenters_tasks_initial_state.py`, `test_qml_project_management_presenters_tasks_views.py`, `test_qml_pm_presenters_tasks_state.py`, `test_qml_pm_presenters_tasks_core.py`) were updated to assert against the new `taskTimeSummary`/ `taskTimeEntriesPage` properties; their underlying fake `TaskService` doubles don't implement the two new query methods, so those specific assertions verify graceful degradation to empty defaults rather than duplicating the real backend coverage above — a known, documented fidelity gap in that test harness, not a product gap.

+**Responsive/QML validation**: `pyside6-qmllint` clean (zero new warnings) across every touched file.
+A full interactive 1024×640/1280×720 sweep was not performed in this pass (same documented gap as §46) — the redesigned Overview table and KPI strip reuse the same `RowLayout`/`Layout.fillWidth` patterns already proven responsive elsewhere, but this remains a should-verify-visually item before shipping, not a verified pass.

+**Not started**: R4.4 leveling migration, R5 Workload Management — per explicit instruction, unchanged from §45/§46.